 The Linux operating system offers an impressive range of versatile dictionary tools, which can look up words and phrases for different languages in multiple dictionary file formats, as well as using online sites such as Wikipedia and Wikitionary.

-So, let’s explore the 6 dictionary tools at hand.
+Let’s explore the 8 dictionary tools at hand.
 For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |Feature-rich tool offering translations of words and phrases

 |Supports popular computer dictionary formats including Slowo and Mova